 Get full access to Outside Learn, our online education hub featuring in-depth nutrition, fitness and adventure courses, and more than 2,000 instructional videos when you sign up for Outside+..

 1. Black beans

-Are rich in magnesium, a mineral that has a relaxing effect on the body and brain.
-Magnesium plays an important role in central nervous system (CNS) function, and studies have linked magnesium deficiency with stress.
+Black beans are rich in magnesium, a mineral that has a relaxing effect on the body and brain.
+Magnesium plays an important role in central nervous system (CNS) function and stress relief.
+And studies have linked magnesium deficiency with stress.
 Other studies have linked a deficiency in this mineral to increased anxiety and levels of the stress hormones adrenaline and cortisol.
-Other high-magnesium foods include peanuts, almond butter, seeds and leafy greens.
+Other high-magnesium foods include peanuts, almond butter, seeds, and leafy greens.

 3. Edamame (green soy beans)

 These are rich in tryptophan, an amino acid that helps the brain produce serotonin and can have a calming effect.
 Studies have linked low dietary tryptophan with increased anxiety, stress, and aggressive behaviors.
 In one study, tryptophan significantly decreased argumentative behaviors and increased agreeable behaviors in both men and women.
 Other foods that are high in tryptophan include turkey, beef, cheese, and pumpkin seeds.

 Try this: Combine edamame, green peas, baby arugula, baby spinach, and avocado cubes for a striking, emerald green salad; toss edamame with sliced radishes, chicken or tofu cubes, and a spicy mayonnaise; purée edamame with tahini (sesame paste), garlic, lemon juice, and olive oil for a bright green hummus.

 4. Pumpkin seeds